robotic-vision-lab/UR-Robotiq-Integrated-Driver/documentation/html/_sources/pages/quickstart.md.txt

 or follow the WSL 2 backend installation guide at [Get Docker](https://docs.docker.com/get-docker/).

 :::{note}
-If you are using a Linux distribution, be sure to follow [Docker Post-Installation Steps](https://docs.docker.com/engine/install/linux-postinstall/).
+If you are using a Linux distribution, be sure to follow the [Docker post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/).
 :::

 ### Clone the Source Code Repository